Are the expected benefits of process automation too high?

 Thank you for reading.
 Our future blog articles will focus on addressing the impact and root causes of bad data perpetuated by ineffective and inefficient business processing, and how solution architects can make or break your automation program.

-Please reach out on automation@vigilant-inc.com for a spirited discussion on maximizing the benefits on RPA and how we have found the ‘secret sauce’ for achieving success with automating Oracle EBS Financials and accounting operations.
+Please reach out on info@vigilant-inc.com for a spirited discussion on maximizing the benefits on RPA.

 We look forward to your feedback.